notflan/fcmp/README.md

 | 2    | The files have unequal lengths, and therefor must be unequal |
 | -1   | There was an error                                           |

-Therefor you can use this in shell scripts easily:
+You can use this in shell scripts easily:

 ``` shell
 # Example